-- In this section, present the data without further interpretation - Provide a full justification for duration of measurements (with comments to explain why you considered them representative) - Provide statistical analysis to justify the LA90 (background) level - Provide details of any noise propagation model, including propagation distances, propagation heights, barriers and ground cover - Provide the data source for any noise propagation model, including directivity - Provide subjective descriptions of the specific and residual sound.
-This will allow the noise impact to be put into context (as per the requirements of BS 4142) - Time history figures or frequency analysis for relevant measurement periods are often useful - Record whether any character corrections are appropriate under BS 4142.
-Where neither tonal nor impulsive corrections apply, the environment agencies will generally expect a +3dB "other" correction to be applied for readily distinguishable industrial noise unless you can demonstrate this is not justified
+- statistical analysis to justify the LA90 (background) level - details of any noise propagation model, including propagation distances, propagation heights, barriers and ground cover - the data source for any noise propagation model, including directivity - subjective descriptions of the specific and residual sound this will allow the noise impact to be put into context (as per the requirements of BS 4142)

+Time history figures or frequency analysis for relevant measurement periods are often useful.

+Record whether any character corrections are appropriate under BS 4142.
+Where neither tonal nor impulsive corrections apply, the environment agencies will generally expect a +3dB 'other' correction to be applied for readily distinguishable industrial noise, unless you can demonstrate this is not justified.
-8) Noise impact assessment

-- This section uses the data from Section 7 together with the methodology from Section 6 to assess the impact of the noise - Provide calculations for impact on the receptor, include relevant measured sound levels, a subjective description of the sound.
-If you have applied an acoustic feature correction, clearly indicate the reason for this, and level of correction applied (for example, tonality, impulsivity, intermittency, or other) - Tabulate the site impact for each receptor - Consider the context of the location and the final assessment outcome
+8. Noise impact assessment This section uses the data from section 7 together with the methodology from section 6 to assess the impact of the noise.

-9) Noise control
+Provide calculations for impact on the receptor.
+Include:

+- relevant measured sound levels - a subjective description of the sound another reason

+If you have applied an acoustic feature correction, clearly indicate the reason for this, and the level of correction applied.
+For example:

+- tonality

+- impulsivity

+- intermittency

+Also

+- tabulate the site impact for each receptor - consider the context of the location and the final assessment outcome

-- This section covers how noise impact is (or will be) prevented, or if not practicable, minimised.
-You can only do this after you have assessed the scale of the pollution (Section 8 of your report).
-If you do not know how bad the pollution is, or where the noise is coming from, you will have great difficulty controlling it - Rank the identified noise sources on site from highest to lowest (based on level of impact at each receptor) - Target the dominant noise source with appropriate noise control measures that will prevent or minimise noise at the receptors - Quantify the noise control options in decibels, so you can achieve a noise control target based on the noise impact assessment (Section 8) - This can be an exercise which explores several potential actions and then recommends the most practicable option.
-Take into account cost, timescales, and potential benefit.
+9. Noise control This section covers how noise impact is (or will be) prevented, or if not practicable, minimised.
+You can only do this after you have assessed the scale of the pollution (section 8 of your report).
+If you do not know how bad the pollution is, or where the noise is coming from, you will have great difficulty controlling it.

+Rank the identified noise sources on site from highest to lowest (based on level of impact at each receptor).

+Target the dominant noise source with appropriate noise control measures that will prevent or minimise noise at the receptors.

+Quantify the noise control options in decibels, so you can achieve a noise control target based on the noise impact assessment (section 8).

+This can be an exercise which explores several potential actions and then recommends the most practicable option.
+Take into account cost, timescales and potential benefit.
 You must consider BAT.
 Tell us why you made your final choice of action.

-10) Uncertainty
+10. Uncertainty This section covers the sources of uncertainty in the measurements or predictions.

+Describe the uncertainties associated with the noise sources, for example:

+- processing different materials

+- different operators

+- source directivity and distances, particularly with near-field measurements

+- representative monitoring periods

+Describe the uncertainties associated with the:

+- noise pathway (for example, wind direction or ground cover) - receptor (for example, facades, other noise sources local to the receptor, uncertainties from the measurement chain or sound level meter drift)

+Describe how:

-- This section covers the sources of uncertainty in the measurements or predictions - Describe the uncertainties associated with the noise sources (for example, processing different materials, different operators, source directivity and distances particularly with near-field measurements, and representative monitoring periods - Describe the uncertainties associated with the noise pathway (for example, wind direction, ground cover) - Describe the uncertainties associated with the receptor (for example, facades, other noise sources local to the receptor, uncertainties from the measurement chain, sound level meter drift) - Describe how each source of uncertainty was minimised - Describe how the uncertainty could potentially alter the assessment outcome - Please note that considering and minimising uncertainty is a strict requirement of BS 4142.
-If you do not show that you have identified and minimised uncertainty, it is very likely we will reject your report
+- · each source of uncertainty was minimised - the uncertainty could potentially alter the assessment outcome

+Please note that considering and minimising uncertainty is a strict requirement of BS 4142.
+If you do not show that you have identified and minimised uncertainty, it is very likely we will reject your assessment.
-11) Conclusions and next steps

-This section summarises the main findings and proposed tasks or actions, including additional noise control, or further monitoring.
+11. Conclusions and next steps This section summarises the main findings and proposed tasks or actions, including additional noise control or further monitoring.